 In Search of True Comfort (or what I would’ve liked to have known before my trip to the Galapagos)

 We all know that the Galapagos Islands are a world-class destination full of adventure.
 However, going out in search of adventure doesn’t necessarily mean I have to sacrifice my comfort.
 Every detail counts.
-Whenever I get a good night’s rest, I can easily focus all of my senses on the beautiful slice of paradise that surroundings me the morning after.
+Whenever I get a good night’s rest, I can easily focus all of my senses on the beautiful slice of paradise that surrounds me the morning after.
 A good shower and a delicious moment of introspection don’t hurt either.
 I open my eyes and suddenly find myself immersed in a dream: the Galapagos Islands.
-But planning and following through with a trip that’s as big as this is serious business, and there’s one factor that we must always keep in mind should we intend on transforming our trip from a simple memory into a real and unforgettable ADVENTURE.
+But planning and following through with a trip that’s as big as this is serious business, and there’s one factor that we must always keep in mind, should we intend on transforming our trip from a simple memory into a real and unforgettable ADVENTURE.
 Yes, in capitals.

 These days, it goes without saying that we’re a society that’s highly influenced by audiovisual information.
 Many of our decisions to buy certain things are merely based on the pictures we see online, along with the price listed under them.
 Take for example the idea of comfort: How would it be possible to transmit a concept so important yet abstract as this?
 When searching across the web and comparing different pictures from travel agencies before finally and fully investing in the trip of a lifetime: How do we show true comfort as being one of the most important factors behind making the proper decision?